 The University of Massachusetts Amherst aspires to be a university environment that is free of discrimination, sexual harassment, and sexual violence.
 We take allegations of gender discrimination, sexual harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking, and other sexual misconduct with the utmost seriousness.
 The cornerstones of our processes are providing supportive measures, conducting fair, impartial and prompt investigations, respect for the privacy of the parties, and a commitment to due process.
 It is our goal that anyone who reports an experience of gender discrimination, sexual harassment, or other forms of prohibited sex-based harassment or is engaged in a university process knows their rights, is connected to resources and options, is treated fairly, and that our educational and training efforts will support an educational and working environment free from gender and sex-based discrimination.

-On May 6, 2020, the U.S. Department of Education Office of Civil Rights released updated federal regulations on how colleges and universities must respond to reports of sexual harassment under Title IX, a federal statute that prohibits discrimination on the basis of sex in federally funded education programs or activities.
-The new regulations require that all education institutions come into compliance by August 14, 2020.
+As I communicated to you last month, the university has been working diligently to meet the requirements of new federal regulations regarding how colleges and universities must respond to reports of sexual harassment under Title IX, a federal statute that prohibits discrimination on the basis of sex in federally funded education programs or activities.
+The new regulations, issued by the U.S. Department of Education on May 16, 2020, required campuses to come into compliance no later than August 14, 2020.

 More information about Title IX at UMass Amherst is available online, including what to do next if you experience gender discrimination, sexual harassment, or other sexual misconduct.
 Campus support offices continue to work tirelessly on behalf of the UMass Amherst community, and we encourage you to reach out to them for information or support.